barchart/dockerup/README.md

 #### image

 The docker image to run.
-You should always qualify your image with a tag.
+You should always fully qualify your image with a version tag.

 ```json
 "image": "barchart/java:latest"